|

 You can perform the same operations which are available in

-conveniently and with less code.
-However, the Python bindings
+and with less code.
+However, the Python bindings are less

 The Babeltrace 2 plugins shipped with the project.

-Those plugins are not special in that they only rely on
+Those plugins aren’t special in that they only rely on

 libbabeltrace2 and you don’t need them to use libbabeltrace2,